swill/ultitracker/README.md

 DEPLOY DEPENDENCIES
 -------------------

-On the instance you plan to run the service on, assuming you are using `supervisord`, you will need to do the following:
+On the instance you plan to run the service on, assuming you are using `supervisord`, you will need to do the following.

 ```bash
 sudo apt install supervisor
 ```

-Update the ... file to include:
+Update the `/etc/supervisor/supervisord.conf` file to include the following, where `cca-user` is the name of the user and group on the machine.
 ```bash
 [unix_http_server]
 file=/var/run/supervisor.sock   ; (the path to the socket file)